SimonSliman/prompl/docs/API_REFERENCE.md

 # API Reference for Prompl

-This API reference provides detailed information about the interfaces available in Prompl, allowing developers to integrate and extend the capabilities of Prompl within their applications.
+This document serves as the definitive guide for developers to interact with Prompl's APIs, detailing the functionalities and how to effectively leverage them for integrating Prompl within various applications.

 ## Overview

-Briefly describe the API and its high-level functionality.
+A high-level introduction to the capabilities and design philosophy of the Prompl API.

 ## Authentication

-Explain how users can authenticate with the Prompl API (if authentication is required).
+The process and requirements for authenticating with the Prompl API, including any necessary keys or tokens.

 ## Endpoints

-List all the available API endpoints.
+A comprehensive list of available API endpoints.

 ### Example Endpoint

-- **Description**: Describe what the endpoint does.
+- **Purpose**: What this endpoint accomplishes.
 - **URL**: `/example-endpoint`
 - **Method**: `GET` / `POST` / etc.
-- **URL Params**: Required / Optional params and their descriptions.
+- **URL Parameters**: Definitions of required and optional parameters.
-- **Data Params**: Required data to send with the request.
+- **Data Parameters**: Structure and examples of the payload expected by the endpoint.
-- **Success Response**: Description and example of the success response.
+- **Success Response**: Example of a successful response, including structure and data.
-- **Error Response**: Description and example of the error response.
+- **Error Response**: Example of an error response, including status code and message.
-- **Sample Call**: Example code or command to call the endpoint.
+- **Sample Call**: Code snippet or command demonstrating an example call to the endpoint.
-- **Notes**: Any additional information.
+- **Notes**: Additional information or context regarding the use of this endpoint.

 ## Error Codes

-Describe common error codes and their meanings.
+Explanation of common error codes and their implications.

 ## Rate Limits

-Information about the number of API calls users are permitted to make in a given time period.
+Policies detailing the number of allowable API calls within a given timeframe.

 ## Code Examples

-Provide code examples in different programming languages for using the API.
+Illustrative code snippets in multiple programming languages that show how to make requests to the API.

 ## Changelog

-Maintain a record of all changes made to the API over time.
+A log tracking the evolution of the API, including additions, deprecations, and changes to existing endpoints.

-We are actively working on the API and will continue to update this reference with more detailed information.
-Your contributions and suggestions are welcome!
+Updates to this API reference will be made as new features are developed and existing features are refined.
+Input from the community is invaluable for improving this resource.